therealevvv/MinigamePlugin/README.md

 # MinigamePlugin
-This is the minigame plugin you need to add the minigame server to work with ranPlugin.
+This is the minigame plugin you need to add to the minigame server to work with ranPlugin.